We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 Why is i-sight only being rolled out to managers?

-i-Sight is being delivered first to managers in a classroom setting because they have a significant responsibility within the system and they will play an important role in coaching and supporting workers with i-Sight.
+i-Sight is being delivered first to managers in a classroom setting because they have a significant responsibility within the system and will play an important role in coaching and supporting workers with i-Sight.
 It will be rolled out to all staff soon.

 How do we report incidents?

-Life Without Barriers is continuing to use the Critical Client Incident management process for transferring services that DHHS staff have been using to date.
+Life Without Barriers is continuing to use the Critical Client Incident management process for transferring services that DHHS staff had been using.

-I-Sight, our LWB event management system will be rolled out to managers in the first instance and information from the Incident Report forms will be entered into i-Sight.
-Over time, staff will be trained in the use of i-Sight.
+i-Sight, our Life Without Barriers event management system, will be rolled out to managers in the first instance.
+Information from the Incident Report forms will be entered into i-Sight.
+Staff will be trained in the use of i-Sight.

 Does LWB have any programs to keep staff fit?

-A local Health, Safety and Environment team will be in place to support the DHHS transferring workforce and will work closely with you to develop fit for purpose health and wellbeing initiatives.
+A local Health, Safety and Environment team will be in place to support all staff and will work closely with you to develop fit for purpose health and wellbeing initiatives.

-The DHHS transferring houses have been allocated to five providers and split by location.
+The DHHS transferring houses were allocated to five providers and split by location.
 A map showing the geographical coverage of each provider is available on the NDIS Victoria website.

 The NDIS requires a separation of accommodation and support.
-This means a separation of board and lodging payments, with rent being collected by the Specialist Disability Accommodation (SDA) provider (DHHS in most cases), and a contribution for utilities and housekeeping to be collected by the SIL provider (this will be LWB).
-We are currently reviewing the DHHS arrangements and our arrangements for this and will be developing a new process to meet the NDIS requirements.
-We will make sure we let you know the details of these new arrangements as soon as possible.
+This means a separation of board and lodging payments, with rent being collected by the Specialist Disability Accommodation (SDA) provider (DHHS in most cases), and a contribution for utilities and housekeeping to be collected by the SIL provider (this will be Life Without Barriers).

 Will LWB open more houses in Dandenong area?